flintproject/Flint/doc/JOSS/paper.md

 ## Multithreading for parallel simulation

-Solving an initial-value problem numerically is only the preliminary step to analyze the dynamics of the model.
-Further investigation often asks for the different values of initial values or parameters.
-For instance, hypotheses on biological switches has been stated in terms of bifurcations, and demonstrated by a series of simulations changing the values of parameters, in both deterministic [@fussmann_crossing_2000] and stochastic [@samoilov_stochastic_2005] paradigms.
+Solving an initial-value problem numerically is only the preliminary step towards a full analysis of the dynamics of the model.
+Further investigation often asks for different values of initial values or parameters.
+For instance, hypotheses on biological switches have been stated in terms of dynamical bifurcations, and demonstrated by a series of simulations over changing values of parameters, in both deterministic [@fussmann_crossing_2000] and stochastic [@samoilov_stochastic_2005] paradigms.
 `Flint` employs multithreading to increase the number of simulations running in parallel.
-The parallelization is automatically performed when the user assigns multiple values to some parameter of a model for simulation, and honors the number of available CPU cores, which can be adjusted in the preference.
+The parallelization is automatically performed when the user assigns multiple values to some parameter of a model for simulation, and honors the number of available CPU cores, which can be adjusted in the preferences.

 ## Grid search algorithm for parameter fitting

 The larger the number of variables and parameters in a given model are, the more resource-consuming its simulation becomes.
-It is also the case for estimating plausible values of parameters consistent with the prior knowledge on the behavior of the underlying system.
+This is also the case when estimating plausible values of parameters consistent with the prior knowledge on the behavior of the underlying system.
 Taking residual sum of squares (RSS) as a measure of the goodness of fit, estimation of parameter values for ODEs turns